GeoJetta/NEMO/Docs/Sharp 64-Color Display Interface Notes.md

 ## Horizontal Signal

 Here we are zooming in on one single GCK cycle.
 The horizontal clock signal (BCK) is around 750kHz - faster than I would have thought but makes sense considering it ticks for every pixel (probably warranted more careful trace design for the prototype but we can always run it slower for now if it's an issue... something to keep in mind.
-Also a 748kHz oscillator might be helpful but we might be able to boost that from our LSO).
+Also an Nx748kHz oscillator might be helpful but we might be able to boost that from our LSO).
 Each full horizontal cycle delivers one period of MSB bits and another of LSB bits for the full line.
 Once we have that part in our minds, it's probably the simpler part of the protocol.
 Each BCK cycle moves over one pixel, with BSP triggered high at the start of each line for a period of a full BCK cycle.

 ![Horizontal Signal Timing](image-1.png)